-Azithromycin is a potent antibiotic used in the effective treatment of many types of bacterial infections.
-These range from middle ear infections to sexually transmitted infections, even for malaria.
+Azithromycin is a potent antibiotic used to effectively treat many bacterial infections, ranging from middle ear infections to sexually transmitted diseases, even malaria.

 Here’s a list of Azithromycin prices: